radically-digital/example-readme/README.md

 ### Deploying

-give instructions on how to build and release a new version In case there's some step you have to take that publishes this project to a server, this is the right time to state it.
+Give instructions on how to build and release a new version.

+In case there's some step you have to take that publishes this project to a server, this is the right time to state it.

+Always try prioritise a CI/CD pipeline and build artifacts that are optimised generic environments.

 ```shell
 packagemanager deploy your-project -s server.com -u username -p password